First American Home Warranty 2022 Review Of Coverage, Plans And Benefits

 How Does A Home Warranty Differ From A Homeowners Insurance Policy?

 A homeowners insurance policy, which lenders require before they’ll give you a mortgage, pays out to help owners rebuild their homes if they have been destroyed or damaged.
 They also pay out if someone breaks into your home and steals your valuable items.
-These polices provide liability protection, too, helping you cover any medial or legal bills when people injure themselves while at your home.
+These policies provide liability protection, too, helping you cover any medical or legal bills when people injure themselves while at your home.

 Home warranties don’t provide this type of protection.
-They, instead, pay out if a specific appliance or home system needs repairs or replacement.
-Homeowners insurance policies typically don’t pay out if your refrigerator conks out.
-But if a fire destroys your home, a homeowners policy will pay to help you rebuild.
+Instead, they pay out if a specific appliance or home system needs repairs or replacement.

 First American Home Warranty Reviews

 How do you know if First American Home Warranty is right for you?
-It helps to reearch reviews from other sites across the internet.
+It helps to research reviews from other sites across the internet.
 Here’s a look at some.

 U.S. News & World Report